jeanmarc/akkatyped/PITCHME.md

 - Akka Typed tries to remove the drawbacks
 - While keeping the high performance
 - And providing interoperability
-    - Typed Actors can interact with Untyped Actors and vv
+    - Typed Actors can interact with Untyped Actors and the other way too
     - Typed Actor Systems can be used as Untyped Actor Systems

 @ulend